David Joseph (businessman): Film and Media

+Since Amy, Joseph has been the executive producer on several other projects including the Apple TV+ series 1971: The Year That Music Changed Everything (2021), the documentary One to One: John and Yoko (2024) that chronicles the first 18 months of John Lennon and Yoko Ono's life in New York, and Metallica Saved My Life (2025), a documentary on the band told through the perspective of their fans.

+Charitable and Public Roles

+In September 2013, Joseph was appointed as a member of the council of Arts Council England where he served two terms.
+In 2017, Joseph became a trustee and Vice Chair of the Grenfell Foundation, an organisation which supports survivors, bereaved families and the community to remember the event of 14 June 2017 and to keep the memory of their loved ones in hearts and minds.
+Joseph was appointed Chair of the organisation in December 2024.

 Joseph was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to the music industry.

-In 2017, Joseph became a trustee and vice chair of the Grenfell Foundation, an organisation which supports survivors, bereaved families and the community to remember the event of 14 June 2017 and to keep the memory of their loved ones in hearts and minds.

-Joseph gave the lead interview in the first edition of Music Business UK, the new quarterly title from Music Business Worldwide.
+Advocacy and initiatives

-In 2019, Joseph gave an interview in the Evening Standard on the importance of embracing neurodiversity in the workplace.
+In 2019, Joseph gave an interview in The Evening Standard on the importance of embracing neurodiversity in the workplace.
 The following year he launched Universal Music’s Creative Differences project, led by the publication of the first handbook for embracing neurodiversity in the creative industries, which was widely covered across BBC networks.
+He discussed the issue again in 2023 on BBC Radio 4’s Today programme.